mmb-carb/GATE_Documentation/docs/SCIENCE_GUIDE.md

-# The Basic Science in GATE - UNDER CONSTRUCTION
+# The Basic Science in GATE

 ## Photochemical Modeling on a 3D Grid